Sexual Harassment Counsel for Nevada Employers

 NERC Charge Response Deadline: Typically 30 Days

 One of the most critical and time-sensitive deadlines in Nevada employment law.
 Miss it — or submit an inadequate response — and you lose your best opportunity to achieve a no-cause finding and close the charge without litigation.
-Call us immediately at (702) 381-2875
+Call us at (888) 785-9923.

 Common Questions